 Sometimes you have to look back to look forward.
-At least that’s the case when it comes to plotting the email equivalent of world domination for 2016.
-Grab a double Americano and take a morning to comb your 2015 email campaign reports.
+At least that’s the case when it comes to plotting the email equivalent of world domination.
+Grab a double Americano and take a morning to comb your past email campaign reports.
 What worked?
 What didn’t?
 What subject lines got the most open rates?
 Which types of content generated the most click-throughs?

-Going back through 2015’s metrics will give you two things: 1) a clear idea of the goals you want to achieve in 2016; 2) the beginnings of a strategy for how to achieve them.
+Going back through last year’s metrics will give you two things: 1) a clear idea of the goals you want to achieve this year; 2) the beginnings of a strategy for how to achieve them.
 Be specific with your goals too.
 “Improve average click-through rate” is too wishy-washy.
 Quantify it.
 Set your benchmarks.
 Define what success looks like.
 20 percent increase in subscribers?
 10 percent increase in leads generated from email?
 It’s your call.

 Be smarter with segmentation

 The more targeted your message, the more likely it is to convert.
 Think about the emails you receive.
 You are more likely to read something that resonates with your interests, right?
-In 2016 sending the same email to every subscriber — known as batch and blast email marketing — will become less and less effective.
+Sending the same email to every subscriber — known as batch and blast email marketing — will become less and less effective.

 Look for novel ways to segment your subscribers based on what you know about them.
 You could gather that data through website registration questions, social media or simply tracking how your subscribers are interacting with your email newsletters and website content.
 Bottom line: you have to deliver content that’s worth each subscriber’s time.
 Their inbox is bursting with unread emails.
 Give them a reason to make yours their priority.